A LiveDocs corpus is one of the many resource types you can use in memoQ. A LiveDocs corpus can contain the following things:

 The Library™ technology allows you to store monolingual documents in a LiveDocs corpus.
 These documents help you in finding the right terminology without having to leave the application to search for additional material.

-Library™ documents can be imported on the LiveDocs ribbon tab of Project home, by clicking Import, Import With Options or Import Folder Structure.
+Library™ documents can be imported on the LiveDocs ribbon tab of Project home, by clicking Import, Import with Options, or Import Folder Structure.
 Library™ documents are immediately used for matching and concordance after import.
-You can edit the document by clicking View/Edit on the LiveDocs ribbon tab or by right-clicking on the match in the Translation results pane.
+You can edit the document by clicking View/Edit on the LiveDocs ribbon tab or by right-clicking the match in the Translation results pane.

 Depending on their physical location, memoQ recognizes two types of LiveDocs:

-- A remote LiveDocs corpus is located in a remote computer and can be accessed through the Internet or the local network.
+- An online LiveDocs corpus is located in a remote computer and can be accessed through the Internet or the local network.
 When you check out an online project, the relevant LiveDocs are also included so you do not have to deal with them separately.
 However, online projects are available for you only when you are online, and this is also true for the LiveDocs involved.
 Team members can contribute to LiveDocs corpora by adding new documents or realigning or editing segments and the way these new entries are handled depends on the settings specified by the project manager.
-You can add remote LiveDocs to your project by selecting a memoQ server in the Server URL box on the Project ribbon tab, then go to the LiveDocs ribbon tab of Project home.
-Check the check box next to the name of a remote corpus to add this corpus to your project.
+You can add online LiveDocs to your project by selecting a memoQ server in the Server URL box on the Project ribbon tab, then go to the LiveDocs ribbon tab of Project home.
+Check the check box next to the name of an online corpus to add this corpus to your project.